JerryLiao26/drcom-py/README.md

 ```

 ### Mac
-Not available currently for OS X 10.11 and above
+Not available currently for OS X 10.11 and above, for other versions, refer to Linux method

 ### Windows
 Not available currently